rutuja-deshkar/upload-file-api/README.md

 POST "/users/:user_id/files"

 d) Get all files for a user
-GET "users/:user_id/files"
+GET "/users/:user_id/files"

 e) Download a file for a user
-GET "users/:user_id/files/id"
+GET "/users/:user_id/files/id"

 f) Delete a file for a user
+DELETE "/users/:user_id/files/:id"

+g) Delete account
-DELETE "users/:user_id/files/id"
+DELETE "/users"

 2. Authentication
 I have used gem 'devise-jwt' for authentication.
 Create JWT secret key by typing rake secret in terminal.
 Save this key in .env file as
 DEVISE_SECRET_KEY=

 3. Testing API using Postman

-Start rails server from terminal rails s
+3.1 Start rails server from terminal rails s

-a) sign-up
+a) sign_up
 POST "/users"

 Body: